pytorch/audio/CONTRIBUTING.md

 without discussion might end up resulting in a rejected PR, because we might be taking the core in a different direction than you might be aware of.

+Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
+In those cases, please go through the process outlined on that page and do not file a public issue.

 Fixing bugs and implementing new features are not the only way you can contribute.
 It also helps the project when you report problems you're facing, and when you give a :+1: on issues that others reported and that are relevant